Base3: a simple interpolation-based ensemble method for robust dynamic link prediction: Experiments

 \item \texttt{Tgbl-comment} is another high-suprise dataset (0.823), on which Base3 outperforms the two baselines by a significant margin.
 Notably, t-CoMem alone nearly matches Base3, suggesting that memory of co-occurrence patterns is critical in this setting.
 EdgeBank and PopTrack underperform due to limited recurrence and fluctuating node popularity.
 This supports t-CoMem's importance and standalone strength.

 .1in

-\item \texttt{tgbl-flight} is the only dataset where Base3 does not outperform its best component. t-CoMem alone achieves the highest MRR among all non-learnable methods (with a score of 84\%).
+\item \texttt{Tgbl-flight} is the only dataset where Base3 does not outperform its best component. t-CoMem alone achieves the highest MRR among all non-learnable methods (with a score of 84\%).
 Base3 also performs strongly, despite both EdgeBank and PopTrack's MRRs staying below 40\%.
-Here, the extreme node and edge volume, along with a very low surprise score (0.024), make recurrence highly informative, and t-CoMem’s source-aware memory sufficient on its own -- and adding PopTrack and EdgeBank dilutes the already strong signal from t-CoMem. \end{itemize}
+We conjecture that the extreme node and edge volume, along with a very low surprise score (0.024), make recurrence highly informative, and t-CoMem’s source-aware memory is a strong signal that gets diluted by PopTrack and EdgeBank. \end{itemize}

 .1in

 Having established Base3 outperforms non-trained baselines, we look to determine whether it can compete with complex learnable models as well.
 Specifically, in Table~\ref{fullMRR}, we compare our ensemble model \textbf{Base3} with the state-of-the-art DyGFormer, TNCN, TGN, and GraphMixer \cite{yu2023towards, rossi2020temporal, cong2023graphmixer, zhang2024efficient}, models which currently stand at the lead of the TGB leaderboards for dynamic link predictions.
 Table~\ref{fullMRR} shows that Base3 achieves consistently strong performance, outperforming diverse models across multiple settings.
 Notably: